dillacorn/deb12-i3-dots/Extra_Notes/Chromium.md

 # personal settings

-navigate to `appearance`

-enable `classic` theme

-choose mode `Dark`

-enable `Show home button` and add my personal `flame` domain running on my personal OpenMediaVault NAS.
+enable `Show home button` and add your preferred URL.. in my case "flame" and/or "hoarder" self hosted instance

 disable `Show bookmarks bar`